alceu-frigeri/tikzquests/README.md

 -------------
 * Version 1.1 (this)
-    - Documentation improvements and typos.
+    - Documentation typos, and issue #1.

 * Version 1.0
     - Initial release by CTAN.